Proa: Munroe's 1900 Proa

-From the drawings, the distance from the center of the main hull to the center of the aka is about 12 ft.
+From the drawings, the distance from the centre of the main hull to the centre of the aka is about 12 ft.

 Other Western interpretations

 Western designers often feel the need to tinker with the proa.
 They are attracted by the minimalist nature and amazing speeds that proas are capable of (they may still be the fastest sailboats per dollar spent for the home builder) but they often want the proa to do more; adding cabins, different sailing rigs, and bidirectional rudders are common changes made.
 James Wharram was greatly influenced by the Proa design.

 For example, unconventional boat and yacht designer Phil Bolger drew at least three proa designs; the smallest one (20 ft) has been built by several people while the larger two, including his Proa 60, have not been built.
 For additional examples, see here.